BanaCubed/Create-Incremental-Profectus/CONTRIBUTING.md

 We use ESLint and Prettier to enforce consistent code style throughout the project.
 Before submitting a PR, run `npm run lint:fix` to automatically fix any linting issues.

+Both `npm run lint:fix` and `npm run test` can be run by running `npm run fix`.
+This is recommended to do *before* committing.

 ## License

-By contributing to Profectus, you agree that your contributions will be licensed under the project's [LICENSE](./LICENSE).
+By contributing to Create Incremental, you agree that your contributions will be licensed under the project's [LICENSE](./LICENSE).